 - Successfully represented Waste Management, Inc. in a $60 million dollar property tax appeal against the City of Bridgeport, CT – in which after trying the matter he argued and won a far-reaching decision concerning governmental misconduct in the Connecticut Supreme Court.
 Wheelabrator v.
 City of Bridgeport, 133 A.3d 402 (2016) .
 In 2010, won a two-week arbitration for Waste Management involving complicated operating and accounting issues and claims of over $100 million in a decades-old unfair trade practices dispute.
 Zielinski v.
 Connecticut Valley Sanitary Waste Disposal, Inc., C.A.
 No. 10-3850 (Massachusetts Superior Court).
-He also successfully argued a companion appeal before the Massachusetts Court of Appeals.
+Argued a companion appeal before the Massachusetts Court of Appeals.
 Zielinski v.
 Connecticut Valley, 70 Mass.
 App.
 Ct.
 326 (2007).

 - Represented a Fortune 50 investment company in a one-week arbitration concerning alleged breach of fiduciary duty in the investment fund context, and a Fortune 500 company in a bankruptcy court trial involving valuation of the W Boston Hotel and residence.